VunkLai/authentication-system/README.md

-# template-django
+# Authentication System

-A template for my Django project
+A authentication system using JWT